ovatimee/JobEngine/README.md

 I'm currently building the backend for this.
 You can check back later

-- I scrapped LinkedIn to create my own API for this project
+- I scrapped LinkedIn to create the API for this project

 <img width="1389" alt="Screen Shot 2022-05-11 at 8 56 59 AM" src="https://user-images.githubusercontent.com/26252304/167813296-4baa143f-20c5-46e1-80da-8ec3adc2c55b.png">